-4.D Structure of Alfvén resonances including horizontal-field contributions to the magnetic tension

-In the solutions throughout the main text, it has been assumed that the magnetic tension terms which appear in the momentum equations are dominated by the radial component (in, e.g., Equations 4.10).
-However, very near to $\omega^2 = k_r^2 v{Ar}^2$ (i.e., very near to a critical latitude), the horizontal components of the magnetic tension may become relevant.
-As described throughout the text (e.g., Section 4.6.1), sharp horizontal fluid features may appear in the vicinity of Alfvén resonances.
-To estimate the impact of such terms, we will make a WKB approximation in both the radial and horizontal directions (i.e., $k_r$ , $k_h \gg 1/r$ ).
+4.D Structure of Alfvén resonances including horizontal-field contributions to the magnetic tension throughout the text (e.g., Section 4.6.1), sharp horizontal fluid features may appear in the vicinity of Alfvén resonances.
+To estimate the impact of such terms, we will make a WKB approximation in both the radial and horizontal directions (i.e., $k_r, k_h \gg 1/r$).
 We further hypothesize that it still remains true that $k_h \ll k_r$ (this will set a condition for validity).
 For Alfvén waves, we examine the horizontal momentum equation: